Coya raises $30 million to launch its insurance service in Europe

 Shaw says that Coya is different from many of the other startups pitching insurance products across Europe thanks to its push to receive regulatory approval and issue its own policies.
 That’s also created more capital requirements for the business starting out.

 There’ve been a slew of insurance startups coming to market with novel twists on the service.
-Among them, Shaw pointed to Lemonade in the U.S., wefox in the Germany, and the UK-based Sherpa as companies bringing innovation to the old industry.
+Among them, Shaw pointed to Lemonade in the U.S., wefox in the Germany and the U.K.-based Sherpa as companies bringing innovation to the old industry.